rigaml/serverless-cron/README.md

 https://spin.atomicobject.com/2021/06/15/developing-docker-vs-code/
 https://spin.atomicobject.com/2021/06/16/docker-development-container/

+### Errors
+1) root@763e515bbffd:/usr/src# aws s3api list-buckets
+Unable to redirect output to pager.
+Received the following error when opening pager:
+[Errno 2] No such file or directory: 'less'
+Learn more about configuring the output pager by running "aws help config-vars".
+2) root@763e515bbffd:/usr/src# serverless deploy --stage prd
+Error: spawn python3.8 ENOENT

 -MIO: How to assign IAM role to lambda so it doesn't need credentials to access AWS resources (s3...)
 -MIO: How to deploy lambdas locally
 +When list the lambdas in localstack displays []